aws/aws-cli/awscli/topics/s3-config.rst

   and downloading data to and from Amazon S3.
 * ``io_chunksize`` - The maximum size of read parts that can be queued in-memory to be written for a download.
+* ``bucket_lister`` - The bucket listing implementation to use when discovering S3 objects for transfer commands.

 For experimental ``s3`` configuration values, see the the `Experimental Configuration Values <#experimental-configuration-values>`__